nats-io/nats.deno/README.md

 ```

+### Services: Request/Reply

+When you publish a message, you have the ability to specify a `reply`
+subject.
+The `reply` subject specifies a subject for a subscription
+where the client making the request is waiting for a response.

 ### Services
 A service is a client that responds to requests from other clients.
-Now that you know how to create subscriptions, and know about wildcards,
-it is time to develop a service that does something useful.

 This example is a bit complicated, because we are going to use NATS
-not only to provide a service, but also to control the service.
+not only to implement a service.

 ```typescript
 import { connect, StringCodec, Subscription } from "../../src/mod.ts";